beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 ### **<a style="color: var(--ion-color-dark);" name="schedule-page">Schedule Page</a>**

 The student begins on the schedule page, now with a number of improvements.

 We introduce the ability for students to subscribe to their tutoring calendar, so that their sessions can now appear on their personal Apple or Google calendar.

 ![Schedule Sessions - Schedule](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-schedule.jpg)

 In addition, the Hours Summary menu is revamped to accommodate multiple kinds of enrollments.
-Students can view information about all of their programs at a glance, and can click a button to renew their enrollment or add more tutoring hours.
+Students can view information about all of their programs at a glance and can click a button to renew their enrollment or add more tutoring hours.

 ![Schedule Sessions - Hours Summary](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-hours-summary.gif)
 As part of upgrading the **[Student Dashboard](/projects/student-dashboard#my-contributions)**, the calendar is rebuilt in FullCalendar, resulting in code that is more readable and easy to maintain.